-So, too, does pointing out the holes in theories of male “privilege” and “oppression” of females (under the umbrella of a new offense called “reinforcing the patriarchy”).
+So, too, does pointing out the continent-sized holes in theories of male “privilege” and the “oppression” of females (under the umbrella of a new offense called “reinforcing the patriarchy”).
 Using the comments section below, feel free to share your own predictions about what new thoughtcrimes would emerge when SJWs soil the Constitution.

 A wider case of mass censorship

 Note the paucity of mainstream outlets which covered this anti-free speech debacle at Yale.
-As far as I can tell, CNN did not, nor did USA Today, The New York Times or The Washington Post.
+As far as I can tell, CNN did not, nor did USA Today, The New York Times, or The Washington Post.
 Yet so many mainstream journalists and commentators covered the farce at Mizzou, for example, usually giving the protesters laudatory coverage, including the praise showered on car hit-hoaxer and privileged rich kid Jonathan Butler.

 The issue with media bias is arguably much more about the refusal to cover certain stories, rather than the admittedly very extensive partisanship found in pieces actually written.
 Twitter has already committed itself to making its platform “safe,” exemplified in the utter obsequiousness of founder Jack Dorsey when he met the “leaders” of the Black Lives Matter scam and stuck his proverbial middle finger at anyone who criticizes it.